 The raspberry patch is general admission, no appointment necessary.

 The season begins with "light" picking; the berries become more plentiful as the season progresses.
 The berries usually begin to peak around Labor Day and are extremely plentiful.
-It does vary from season to season though, depending on the weather.
 It tends to be a long season (usually lasting until the end of September), but it is entirely dependent on Mother Nature.
 Picking conditions (including "picked out for the day") are regularly updated on Facebook and our hotline.
 Please check before making the journey.